djdt/spcal/docs/source/sample.rst

 The plot of sample data can be navigated using the left-mouse to scroll the view and mouse-wheel to zoom.
 The y-axis of the plot is automatically scaled to show the maximum currently visible signal value.
 The *trim controls* (|c7| :numref:`sample label`) can be used to trim data, limiting the region of analysis.
-When the single element histogram is used (|c6| :numref:`sample label`) the mean and detection threhold are also shown.
+When the single element histogram is used (|c6| :numref:`sample label`) the mean and detection threshold are also shown.

 Sample parameters